 Groups Actions

 Age See Generic over-arching actions below

 Disability

 Gender

 Reassignment

 Marriage & Civil

 Partnership

 Pregnancy &

 Maternity

 Race

 Religion/Belief

 Sex

 Sexual

 Orientation

 Language

 Generic Over-

 Arching If the proposal were to proceed, an equality impact assessment would be

-[applicable to all carried out to identify the accessibility of the new school building.
-The
+[applicable to all carried out to identify any reasonable adjustments that could be made to

+the above improve the accessibility to the accommodation for Glyn Derw High

-the above equality impact assessment would take into account policies such as the
+groups] School on the Michaelston College site.
+The equality impact assessment

+would take into account policies such as the Equality Act 2010, TAN 12:

-groups] Equality Act 2010, TAN 12: Design 2014 as well as building regulations
+Design 2014 as well as building regulations such as, BS8300, Part M and

-such as, BS8300, Part M and relevant Building Bulletins.
+relevant Building Bulletins.